Spinnaker: Asymmetric

 Like the symmetric, the asymmetrical spinnaker is often stored in a turtle, with the corners on top for easy access.
 While a symmetric spinnaker is flown with a "guy" and a "sheet", an asymmetric spinnaker is flown with a tackline and a "sheet."
 The tack attaches to the bow or (often retractable) bowsprit, and the two sheets attach to the clew.
 The head of the sail is attached to the spinnaker halyard, which is used to raise the sail.
 The sheets are passed to either side of the forestay, attached to the clew; they may be passed forward of the luff of the asymmetric, or aft of the luff of the asymmetric, between the tack line and the forestay.
 The sheet on the downwind (lee) side of the hull is used to trim the sail, and the opposite sheet is left slack.
 Often a tack line is used at leading edge to provide adjustable tension on the luff of the spinnaker.
 To keep the tack near the centerline of the boat, it may be attached to the forestay with a sliding collar (often riding over the furled jib on parrel beads, tacker or similar device) adjustable with a down haul, or tack line.
 This allows the tack to slide up and down the forestay to adjust the luff tension.
 On racing boats, the tack of the asymmetric is often rigged to a retractable bowsprit, which increases the foretriangle area and prevents interference with the jib.
 As this trend becomes more popular in racing boats, it may result in similar adaptations to cruising boats as well.

 Jibing with the asymmetric is much less complex than the symmetric, due to the lack of the spinnaker pole.
-Much like a jib, all that is required is to change sheets.
-However, since the asymmetric still flies in front of the forestay, the operation is reversed.
+Much like a jib, all that is required is to change sheets; however, since the asymmetric still flies in front of the forestay, the operation is reversed.
 The loaded sheet is slackened, and the opposite (lazy) sheet is pulled in, which allows the sail to pass around in front of the forestay, and then be sheeted in on the new lee side of the boat.

 Retrieving the asymmetric is similar to the process for the symmetric.
 The sheets are released, allowing the sail to collapse to the front of the boat.
-The foot of the sail is then gathered, and the halyard released and the head of the sail lowered, where it is packed into the turtle.
+The foot of the sail is then gathered, the halyard released and the head of the sail lowered, where it is packed into the turtle.